gitmarek/pyrat/README.md

 Commands:
   {conv,randph}
-    conv         Convolve imput with a kernel.
+    conv         Convolve input with a kernel.
     randph       Randomize phases of Fourier coefficients.

 pyrat <command> -h for more details.